WirecardMobileServices/Wirecard-ECR-iOS/README.md

 ## Demo application

 For your convenience we included demo application that shows the basic usage of ECR API.
-You can find it in Exmaple folder.
+You can find it in Example folder.